 What Causes Belly Button Discharge?

 Belly button discharge occurs because of a moist environment in the navel, which is colonized by fungus.1 It may also be accompanied by a lot of pain when it occurs.
 When dirt, bacteria, and germs inhabit inside your belly button and start multiplying, they cause the discharge, which is a result of an infection that is enhanced by the microorganisms.
 Usually, the smell can be quite foul.
-Occasionally, even infections, poor hygiene, or belly
+Occasionally, even infections, poor hygiene, or belly button piercings can cause navel discharge.

 What Makes The Belly Button Smell Or Stink?